StrangeBeeCorp/docs/docs/thehive/user-guides/automate-tracking-pending-alerts.md

 3. Select :fontawesome-solid-plus:.

-4. In the **Add notification** drawer, enter the name of your notification.
+4. In the **Add notification** drawer, enter the name of the notification: `AlertToReviewNotification`

-    !!! warning "Unique name"
-        This name must be unique, as two notifications can't have the same name.

 5. Select the *FilteredEvent* trigger.